Part five in a series.

 “This is pure fiction,” says Hartwig.
 In reality, the 20th Maine was positioned some three-quarters of a mile away from the battle—but because Shaara literally is creating “pure fiction,” the move to Cemetery Ridge serves several artistic functions and contributes to the myth of his noble hero.

-Shaara’s son, Jeff, has not inserted himself as a Kilrain-style literary device into his own Civil War books the way his father did—as a stylist, he’s not nearly that sophisticated—but he otherwise takes similar liberties with his characters.
+Shaara’s son, Jeff, has not inserted himself as a Kilrain-style literary device into his own Civil War books the way his father did, but he otherwise takes similar liberties with his characters.
 “If you have read any of my books, you know that these stories are driven not by events, but by characters,” he writes in the introduction to his newest novel, A Blaze of Glory, about the battle of Shiloh.
 “For me, the points of view of the characters in this story are more appealing than the blow-by-blow facts and figures that are the necessary products of history textbooks….
 [M]y goal is not to offer a complete detailed history of the event.
 If that’s what you seek, then by all means, read Shelby Foote or Jim McPherson.
 I hope that when all is said and done, you will accept that what I am trying to offer you is a good story.”

 Nonetheless, Shaara professes to engage in “painstaking (and voluminous)” research, making “a strenuous effort to be historically accurate, to get the facts straight.”
 As a result, he almost seems to begrudge the fact that his book “has to be described as a novel because there is dialogue, and you are often inside the thoughts of these characters.”
 He tips his hand further in the introduction to Gods and Generals, his first novel, which he dedicates to “those who learned their American history in often impersonal textbooks.”
 The implication is that they’re about to learn some history from him.